-But there are a few approaches you can do to make your furnace run more quietly this winter.
+But there are a few things you can do to make your furnace quieter this winter.

 1. Request Yearly Furnace Maintenance

 2. Regularly Change Your Furnace’s Air Filter

-Our suggestions for installing a new furnace filter:
+Our recommendations for replacing your furnace filter:

-- Flat filter: Once a month
+- Flat filter: Monthly

 - Pleated filter: Every three months

-You may have to replace your filter more regularly if you have allergies or pets.
+You might have to get a new filter more regularly if you have allergies or pets.